 What are money management or budgeting apps?

 Money management tools such as Pocketbook, MoneyBrilliant and WiseList are helping transform how consumers view budgeting, giving insights and visibility into financial choices and decision-making.
-Canstar covers some budgeting and savings apps you might like to check out in 2021.
+Canstar has also launched its own budgeting app, which makes it easy to see all of your accounts in one place.

 Money management apps can typically bring in data for you from different sources, such as directly from various bank accounts, as well as from your super fund and investments at regular times.
 Your expenses and income, fees and charges and products you use can all be analysed, and often, you’ll be offered personalised insights.
 Keep in mind that while some of these apps are free or have a free version, some features can come at an additional cost.